 Let me run you through some thoughts and principles that might help you with the transformation of your customer experience.

-Principle one: Building the roadmap
+Building the roadmap

 To even be on this step, you must have a basic understanding / idea of the services you need to provide, to make your connected travellers smile.
 Then you can build the roadmap that shows which current ‘station’ you’re at, and on which station you need to be, based on your customers expectations and your business strategy.
 Vision it as a subway map with a number of train lines leading to your vision of creating The Digital Airport that will transform your connected customers’ experience.